-Almost all companies and organizations need to be concerned with purchasing goods and services if you’re part of the global supply chain.
+Almost all companies and organizations must be concerned with purchasing goods and services if they’re part of the global supply chain.
 In other words, their inventory procurement.

 Inventory procurement is the process of identifying suitable suppliers for a company.
 As procurement is a strategic process, inventory procurement will also work with suitable suppliers and manage their relationships.
 At the heart of inventory, procurement is acquiring goods and ordering them once they have been purchased.